amplience/amplience-shopify-hydrogen/docs/amplience/blog.md

 This page uses the [Amplience Filter API](https://amplience.com/developers/docs/apis/content-delivery/filter-api/) to return blogs and display as cards.

+You can sort by the following values, using ascending or descending order:

+- default
+- author
+- title

+The Filter API call is then using these values to sort by, and order by the results.
+The Blog List component is also using pagination to retrieve all blog posts from Amplience.

 Code location: `app/routes/($locale).blog-filter.tsx`

 #### Sample Code